e6m9/RiedandRite/README.md

 a cms style blog site

-set up a single post page for posts not made by user add css file to public folder
+set up a single post page for posts not made by user
+    allow for comments to be made
+    show comments on post page
+add css file to public folder

 ## User Story